odoopbx/docs/administration/server.rst

 -----------
 In order to connect to the Asterisk console you need to set the correct Agent WEB console URL.

-The WEB console service is provided by the ``asterisk_cli`` engine of the salt-minion process.
+The WEB console service is provided by the Agent middleware service.

-So in the host part of the URL enter your Agent hostname or IP address.
+By default port 48001 is used.
+It is strictly recommended to use SSL proxy of the console port.

-By default port 30000 is used and self-signed certificates are generated.
-So if you use the defaults you need to allow this self-signed certificate in your browser by opening first the console URL in your browser and adding the permission.
+To disable the console service set ``CONSOLE_DISABLED=yes`` in your docker compose file.

 Server startup
 --------------